Biden administration proposes Title IX protections for transgender students | Education

 - United States

-The Biden administration on Thursday proposed new regulations to expand Title IX sex discrimination protections for transgender students as part of a broader effort to replace Trump-era rules it said had weakened safeguards for sexual harassment victims.
+The Biden administration on Thursday proposed expanding Title IX protections against sex discrimination to include transgender students as part of a broader effort to replace Trump-era rules it said had weakened safeguards for sexual harassment victims.
 The proposed changes, announced by the U.S. Education Department on the 50th anniversary of the law's passage, are aimed at K-12 schools and higher education institutions that receive federal funding.

+They would address how the schools respond to complaints of sexual discrimination, harassment or assaults, and would mark the first time that transgender students would be explicitly protected under the law.
+"Every student should be able to learn, grow, and thrive in school & not be derailed in their education by sex discrimination," Education Secretary Miguel Cardona said on Twitter.

+The proposal is likely to revive debates about transgender rights, particularly in sports, and spark legal challenges from conservatives.
+The department punted to a later date an effort to craft language to address how schools should handle gender identity in student athletics.
+The National Women's Law Center, an advocacy group, praised the move to rewrite the regulations, while it called on President Joe Biden to put in place protections for trans student athletes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)